devclub-iitd/ShareACab/README.md

 * [x] Dashboard

   * Displaying the list of ongoing cabs/groups here.
 If the user taps on a card, the user is navigated to a screen which shows an overview of the group.
-Whereas, if the person clicks on join now, he's added to that group and is navigated to a screen where the details of the group are shown.
+On the group page, if the person clicks on join now, he's added to that group and is navigated to a screen where the details of the group are shown.
 There is also a floating action button which can be used in two ways, if the person is currently not in a group, by clicking the button he can create a new one, whereas if the user is already in a group, the button navigates him/her to the group details page.
 There is also an option to leave the group in the group details page.
+The admin of the group can also edit the details of the group.
   * UI by @Ishaan21
   * Backend/Logic by @kshitijalwadhi

-* [x] Requests
+* [x] Ended Rides

-  * Housing the requests by the user in this screen. *Dummy for now*
+  * Displays completed rides of the user.
+  * The user can tap on the cards to view the details.
-  * UI by @Deepanshu-Rohilla
+  * Implemented by @kshitijalwadhi

 * [x] Settings

-  * Currently only has ability to switch to dark mode.
+  * Currently has the ability to switch to dark mode and also report bugs.
   * Implemented by @kshitijalwadhi

 * [x] Chatting Functionality